Emergent stability in complex network dynamics

-To understand this distinction let us consider a specific example of epidemic spreading via the susceptible-infected-susceptible (SIS) dynamics, \textit{i.e}.\ Epidemic in Fig.\ \ref{TestingGround}a.
-First, we focus on the self-dynamics $M_0(x_i,\f_i) = -f_i x_i$.
-This function describes the process of recovery, in which an infected node ($\I$) transitions to the susceptible state ($\S$) at a rate $f_i$, \textit{i.e}.\ $\I \xrightarrow{f_i} \S$.
-Such transition is captured by a \textit{linear} function $M_0(x_i) \propto x_i$, whose slope represents its single \textit{rate} parameter $f_i$.
-The crucial point is, that while the rate $f_i$ is idiosyncratic and changes from one individual to another, the \textit{linear form} of $M_0$ is intrinsic to the nature of the recovery process, and is therefore, uniform across all nodes.
-Hence $M_0$'s functional form is fixed (\textit{dynamic mechanism}.
-Fig.\ \ref{Illustration}e), while its rate constant $f_i$ is tunable (\textit{parameter}, Fig.\ \ref{Illustration}f).

-Similarly, the nonlinear interactions of Epidemic, $M_1(x_i) \m Gij M_2(x_j) = (1 - x_i) \m Gij x_j$, are universal across all linked pairs - embedded in the nature of the SIS infection mechanism $\I + \S \xrightarrow{\m Gij} 2\I$.
-This is while the rates $\m Gij$ depend on the unique strength of the $i,j$ social tie, or on $i$ and $j$'s individual propensity for contracting the disease.
-Therefore, in (\ref{Dynamics_p}) the \textit{functional form} of $\M$ is fixed, representing the \textit{built-in physical} mechanisms that drive all nodes/links, while the \textit{parameters} $\f,\g,G$ are potentially diverse and/or tunable due to external conditions.

-Below we seek patterns in $J$ that can be traced to the nonlinear Eq.\ (\ref{Dynamics_p}), distinguishing, along the lines of the above discussion, between the contribution of (i) the intrinsic nonlinear mechanisms $\M$; (ii) the potentially diverse parameters $\f,\g,G$ and (iii) the network topology $A$.

-\textbf{ Real-world Jacobians} (Fig.\ \ref{Illustration}h).\ To obtain realistic $J$ matrices we relinquish the random matrix construction $\Ea$, and extract the Jacobian directly from (\ref{Dynamics_p}), hence incorporating not just the network structure $A$, but also the system's nonlinear dynamics $\M$.
-In Supplementary Section 1, we show that this leads to a currently unexplored matrix ensemble, in which the Jacobian weights $W$ in (\ref{JAIW_p}) are strongly intertwined with the weighted topology $A,G$ via
+\textbf{ Dynamic Jacobians} (Fig.\ \ref{Illustration}h).\ To obtain $J$ we relinquish the random matrix construction $\Ea$, and extract the Jacobian directly from Eq.\ (\ref{Dynamics}).
+In Supplementary Section 2, we show that this leads to a currently unexplored matrix ensemble, in which the Jacobian weights $W$ in (\ref{JAIW}) are strongly intertwined with the weighted topology $A,G$ via

 for the diagonal weights $\m Jii = -\m Wii$, and